Could your customer service be improved? Do your associates:

 - Explore how customer service is weighted based on different personas and situations.

 - Learn the basics of scoring and improving customer service.

 - Get immersed in examples of good and bad customer service.

 - Discuss the types of interactions associates find most challenging.

-- Prior to our workshops, we’ve analyzed how associates answer customers’ questions.
-Then we conduct a director’s cut on select calls, emails, and chats to pinpoint wins and missed opportunities.
+- Prior to our workshops, we’ve analyzed how associates engage with customers.
+And we’ve put a ‘director’s cut’ on select calls, emails, and chats to showcase successes and missed opportunities.

 - Where your customer service needs to be improved, we develop new, better answers and explanations.
-(We’ve written guides containing hundreds of re-dos and model answers—and we have yet to find content that is too complex or arcane for model answers.)
+(We’ve written guides containing hundreds of model answers—and we have yet to find content that is too complex or arcane for our approach.)

 - Model Answers are more than scripted responses.
 They show your associates what great customer service looks like in specific customer situations.